juner/simple-api-stream/src/json/README.md

 > The JSON streaming utilities documented here are **re-exported from the root package**.
 > Users of the published package can import directly from `"simple-api-stream"`.

-These utilities provide **streaming JSON parsing** into a structured, event-based format (SAJ = “Streaming API JSON”), and then materialize it into JavaScript objects.
+These utilities provide **streaming JSON parsing** into a structured, event-based format (SAJ = “Simple API for JSON”), and then materialize it into JavaScript objects.
-Designed for **incremental processing of large or untrusted JSON payloads** using **Web Streams API** with proper backpressure handling.
+They are designed for **incremental processing of large or untrusted JSON payloads** using the **Web Streams API**, with proper backpressure handling.

 ---